Haruhisa Hasegawa

 Haruhisa Hasegawa (長谷川 治久, Hasegawa Haruhisa) is a former Japanese football player.
 He played for Japan national team.

 Club career

 Hasegawa was born in Hyogo Prefecture on April 14, 1957.
 After graduating from Osaka University of Commerce, he joined Yanmar Diesel in 1980.
-The club won the league champions in 1980.
-The club also won 1983 and 1984 JSL Cup.
-He retired in 1987.
-He played 75 games and scored 24 goals in the league.
-He was selected Best Eleven in 1982.
+The club won the league championship in 1980.
+Yanmar Diesel also won the 1983 and 1984 JSL Cup.
+He retired in 1987, having played 75 games and scored 24 goals in the league.
+He was named to the Best Eleven in 1982.

 National team career

-On November 19, 1978, when Hasegawa was an Osaka University of Commerce student, he debuted for Japan national team against Soviet Union.
-He was selected by Japan for the 1978 Asian Games.
-In 1980, he also played at 1980 Summer Olympics qualification and 1982 World Cup qualification.
+On November 19, 1978, while still a student at Osaka University of Commerce student, Hasegawa made his debut for the Japan national team in a match against the Soviet Union.
+He was selected to represent Japan for the 1978 Asian Games.
+In 1980, he also played at 1980 Summer Olympics qualification rounds and 1982 World Cup qualification.
 He played 15 games and scored 4 goals for Japan until 1981.